f3d-app/f3d/doc/user/07-COMMANDS.md

 F3D provides access to commands through [interactive console](#interactive-console), [command script](#command-script---command-script) and [bindings configuration](06-CONFIGURATION_FILE.md#bindings).
 Use commands to trigger specific behavior that may not be available otherwise.
+Commands are different from command-line options.
+Command-line options configure F3D at startup, while commands change or query state after F3D is running.
 Commands are currently experimental.
 Behaviors and actions may be added or removed without deprecation.
 Action names and arguments may also change without deprecation.